filecoin-project/filecoin-solidity/README.md

 #### NPM Package

-Better approach to import these libs is using the [NPM package](https://www.npmjs.com/package/@filecoin-project/filecoin-solidity) created for this .
+Better approach to import these libs is using the [NPM package](https://www.npmjs.com/package/filecoin-solidity) created for this .

 ```
-$ npm install @filecoin-project/filecoin-solidity
+$ npm install filecoin-solidity
 ```

 #### Foundry (git)